petergarnaes/Madklub-website/README.md

 deadlines held?
 All mutations with several steps should be transactions.
 Writes should be infrequent, so transactions will do.

 ALL INPUT MUST BE SANITIZED!
+Seems like it is default, so no html characters, I could not inject through meal;

 ## Structure and architecture